 - 1. To amend the Official Community Plan future land use designation on a portion of the subject property from Rural Resource to Parks and Natural Open Space; - 2.
 To rezone the site from RU1 Rural 1 to CL8 Conservation Lands, P1 Park and Open Space, and F1 Forest Resource; - 3.
 To amend the Permitted Uses Table for the CL8 Conservation Lands zone, Section 5.3.1 by adding a new subsection 5.3.1.10 On part of South 1⁄2 of Section 36, Township 29, ODYD the following additional use is permitted: Adventure Eco-Tourism; and - 4.
 To amend Definitions Part 15 by adding the following definition: Adventure Eco-Tourism.

-In accordance with the bylaw amendments, the applicant intends to continue the existing outdoor recreational ropes course/zip line business, with the ability to expand; offering additional passive recreational activities to the community and tourism sector.
+The applicant intends to continue the existing business, with the ability to expand; offering additional passive recreational activities to the community and tourism sector.